See more in:

 Courtesy of CDC/James Gathany

-Whether you are spending your summer adventuring outside at home or vacationing out of town, it’s important to prepare for the outdoor environment and protect against mosquito bites.
+Whether you are spending your summer adventuring outside at home or vacationing out of town, it’s best to prepare for the outdoor environment and protect against mosquito bites.
 Mosquitoes act as a great vector to carry and spread a variety of diseases that can affect humans.
 It is important to be aware of not only the types of illness mosquitoes can cause, but the geographic locations where risk may be higher.

 Below are brief summaries on some of the more common mosquito-borne diseases.